AnimALICEData/sampleanimations/index.md

 # Animations

-All clips below are compositions of animations generated with the following settings:
+All clips below are compositions of animations generated with the following settings, unless specified otherwise:

 --------------------------------------------
 Transparency Parameter: 1